BNasmith/PTForsyth/PTFWorkofChrist.md

 tion.
-What you have to do in these circum- stances is, by a great act of faith, to believe that this is so and to immolate yourself, if need be, for the benefit of this grand whole ;
+What you have to do in these circum- stances is, by a great act of faith, to believe that this is so and to immolate yourself, if need be, for the benefit of this grand whole;